Simonzxm/simonzxm.github.io/_posts/2022-09-04-Guide to creating your own Blog for FREE.md

 ## III Congratulations!
 You have successfully created your own blog!

+Don't forget to commit and push your repository after changing something.
+Your changes may be applied online after 10 minutes sometimes.

 For more informations, you can search online or just refer to [my blog](https://github.com/Simonzxm/simonzxm.github.io)